gaureshgawasmn/WeatherInfo/README.md

 The application integrates with a weather API to fetch weather forecasts for various locations.
 It exposes two endpoints:

 1. `/weather/summary/{locationName}`: Retrieves the forecast summary for a specific location.
-This uses 'RapidApiGetForecastSummaryByLocationName' API from the weather API.
+This uses the 'RapidApiGetForecastSummaryByLocationName' API from the weather API.
 2. `/weather/hourly/{locationName}`: Retrieves the hourly forecast for a specific location.
-This uses 'RapidApiGetHourlyForecastByLocationName' API from the weather API.
+This uses the 'RapidApiGetHourlyForecastByLocationName' API from the weather API.

 ## API Documentation